yihui/yihui.org/content/en/2023-10-21-markdown-complete.md

 ![Feature complete!](https://slides.yihui.org/gif/table-cloth.gif)

 P.S.
 Currently, [the **markdown** repo](https://github.com/rstudio/markdown) is
-the only Github repo that I maintain and has zero open issues.
+the only GitHub repo that I maintain and has zero open issues.
 For years, I thought [Will Landau](https://github.com/ropensci/targets/issues/503#issuecomment-856264236) was the only person on earth who could possibly achieve this.